molpopgen/fwdpp/doc/md/policies.md

 Note: if you want to write a new recombination policy, you probably want to proceed by modifying how it interacts with the the recombination map policy.
 For example, if a recombination at position \f$x\f$ means that the next position must be \f$\geq 1.5x\f$ (in some model of interference).
 Doing so requires making a custom version of the __KTfwd::recombine\_gametes__ function.
 If you read the code for that function, you will see where the recombination map policy is called.
 If you try to modify the code below that, then good luck to you.
 It isn't super-complicated, but tread with caution.

 \subsection TutMig Migration
 Migration policies are only used in individual-based simulations.
-For gamete-based simulations, you may write a migration function (replacing __KTfwd::migrate__) that does what you need it to and is implemented in terms of __KTfwd::migrate\_from\_to__.

 For individual-based simulations involving a metapopulations, parent 1 comes from population \f$i\f$ and may or not be a migrant.
 Parent two comes from population \f$j\f$ and \f$j = i\f$ in the case of no migration, otherwise \f$j \neq i\f$.
 Migration policies may be the trickiest to write effectively because spatial models of migration can be complicated.
 However, a migration policies requirements are simple.
 A migration policy is a function or function object taking an argument if type size\_t and returning a value of type size\_t.
 The argument is the index of population \f$i\f$, and the return value is the index of population \f$j\f$.